Hayley Wong: Swimming career

-Wong participated in the Women's 100m Breaststroke at the 11th Asian Age Group Aquatics Championships, which were held in the Philippines from February 26 to 29, 2024.
+Wong participated in the Women's 100m Breaststroke at the 11th Asian Age Group Aquatics Championships, which were held in the Philippines from 26 to 29 February 2024.
 She finished with a time of 1:20.07.
-She competed in three events on February 27: the women's 50-meter freestyle, where she finished in 28.89 seconds; the women's 50-meter breaststroke, where she finished in 34.91 seconds; and the women's 100-meter butterfly, where she finished in 1:08.78 seconds.
-She finished the women's 200-meter freestyle swim on February 28 in 2:22.01.
-Ultimately, on February 29, she participated in the Women's 50m Butterfly, finishing in 30.30, and the Women's 200m Breaststroke, finishing in 2:59.92.
+She competed in three events on 27 February: the women's 50-meter freestyle, where she finished in 28.89 seconds; the women's 50-meter breaststroke, where she finished in 34.91 seconds; and the women's 100-meter butterfly, where she finished in 1:08.78 seconds.
+She finished the women's 200-meter freestyle swim on 28 February in 2:22.01.
+Ultimately, on 29 February, she participated in the Women's 50m Butterfly, finishing in 30.30, and the Women's 200m Breaststroke, finishing in 2:59.92.

 Wong competed in the women's 100-meter breaststroke and 100-meter freestyle events at the World Aquatics Championships in Doha, Qatar, in February 2024.
 Her times were 1:20.28 and 1:03.49, respectively.
 She later competed in several events at the 11th Asian Age Group Championships in the Philippines, winning top marks in the women's 50-meter freestyle, 50-meter breaststroke, 100-meter butterfly, 200-meter freestyle, and 50-meter butterfly.
 Two notable times were 28.89 in the 50-meter freestyle and 34.91 in the 50-meter breaststroke.

 Wong achieved a national record of 27.94 seconds in the 50-meter freestyle in 2024 at the ASEAN School Games in Da Nang, Vietnam, finishing in 28 seconds for the first time.
 She received certificates of recognition and Incentives for Sports Excellence (IKS) awards from the Minister of Education, Romaizah Mohd Salleh.

 In Paris, France, three athletes from Brunei will be competing in the 2024 Olympic Games.
 The eight members of the contingent consisted of Muhd Noor Firdaus Ar-Rasyid, a sprinter, and national swimmers Chan and Wong.
 Wong plans to compete in the women's 50 metre freestyle.
 She and Chan carried the Bruneian flag during the Parade of Nations on 26 July 2024.
 Despite placing second in heat 4, she finished with a time of 28.52, ranking 50, meaning she was not eligible for the semifinals.